Can I Use Prozac for Insomnia?

-These sedatives may be used in conjunction with psychotherapy, prescription sleeping pills, and natural sleep resources, such as online sleep programs, like Somnus Therapy, that use CBT-I, guided sleep meditation, audio experiences, etc.
+These sedatives may be used in conjunction with psychotherapy, prescription sleeping pills, and natural insomnia treatment programs, like Somnus Therapy, that use CBT-I, guided sleep meditation, audio experiences, etc.

 If your doctor prescribes prescription sleeping pills to take with Prozac, it is likely for a short time.
 Prescription sleeping pills are highly addictive, so most doctors prescribe them only when absolutely necessary.
 Moreover, sleeping pills depress or slow your breathing, which could be life-threating for someone, who struggles with depression and sleep apnea.
 So, if you suffer from both of these conditions Prozac may not be right for you.

 Yes, it is.